gnzlbg/slice_deque/readme.md

 In general, you can think of [`SliceDeque`] as a `Vec` with `O(1)` `pop_front` and amortized `O(1)` `push_front` methods.

+## License

+This project is licensed under either of

+* Apache License, Version 2.0, (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)
+* MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)

+at your option.

+## Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Serde by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [`VecDeque`]: https://doc.rust-lang.org/std/collections/struct.VecDeque.html
 [`as_slices`]: https://doc.rust-lang.org/std/collections/struct.VecDeque.html#method.as_slices